King concerned by border spat, updated daily

-His Majesty the King is deeply concerned about the ongoing Thai-Cambodian border tensions, with the palace receiving daily updates on the situation, according to Lt Gen Boonsin Padklang, commander of Army Region 2.
+His Majesty the King remains deeply concerned by the ongoing Thai-Cambodian border tensions and the palace is receiving daily updates on the situation, Lt Gen Boonsin Padklang, commander of Army Region 2, said yesterday.

-Lt Gen Boonsin made these remarks during a lecture on the border situation and the army's role at Kasetsart University Laboratory School Centre for Educational Research and Development in Bangkok on Thursday.
+Lt Gen Boonsin made the remarks during a lecture on the border situation and the role of the army at Kasetsart University Laboratory School Center for Educational Research and Development in Bangkok.
+He was joined by army spokesman Maj Gen Winthai Suvaree.

-The commander told students that frontline soldiers want the public to know: “If the Thai people, our children and grandchildren stand firm, then we soldiers will stand firm.
-All we ask for is the people’s encouragement.
+The commander told students that frontline soldiers want the public to know: "If the Thai people stand firm, our children and grandchildren stand firm, then we soldiers will stand firm.
+All we ask for is the people's encouragement.

 "His Majesty the King is constantly concerned by the situation, asking for updates from commanders every day through his royal office, which reports [to the palace] daily," he said.